 How Much Do Psychiatrists Make?
-Career Path, Education, And Occupational Expectations
+Psychiatrist Career Path

 Medically reviewed by Arianna Williams, LPC, CCTP

 Deciding on a rewarding and long-term career can be challenging.
-You might wonder whether the job will bring happiness, financial stability, or a significant amount of hard work.
+You might wonder whether the career path will bring happiness, financial stability, or a significant amount of hard work.

 The mental health industry offers many career paths to choose from.
 Psychologists, licensed mental health counselors, licensed social workers, and other professionals provide care to patients in various contexts.
 If you have felt the desire to help others psychologically, you may have wondered what a career as a psychiatrist might look like.
-To decide whether psychiatry is for you, looking at the educational and occupational requirements of this career path can be helpful.
+To decide whether a career as in psychiatry is for you, looking at the educational and occupational requirements of the psychiatry career path can be helpful.

 Getty/Vadym Pastukh